sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ![Black Jack - CFG part 3](img/structural-testing/examples/bj-p3.png)

-If you repeat the approach up to the end of the program, you end up with the following CFG:
+When you repeat the approach up to the end of the program, you end up with the following CFG:

 ![Black Jack - CFG part 4](img/structural-testing/examples/bj-p4.png)